Psychology (PSYC)

 Emphasizes the application of psychological theory and techniques to the management of behavior in structured organizations.
 Focuses on the concepts of motivation, leadership, and interpersonal and group process.

-Prerequisite: 200 level PSYC or SOCI or BADM course or completion of Tier II Self & Society domain
+Prerequisite: 200-level PSYC or SOCI or BADM course or completion of Tier II Self and Society requirements

 Attributes: Leadership Minor (LDRS)